 Wear the fancy jewelry or lingerie today, don’t save it.
 Use the fine china, expensive candles, and fancy hand cream now.
 Make every day a great day.
 Make every day special, because today is the only day you are guaranteed to have.

-Won’t it be nice to enjoy your days so much you stop pining for the weekend or dreading Mondays?
+Wouldn't it be nice to enjoy your every-days so much you stop pining for the weekend or dreading Mondays?